i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/display/displaying-app-on-portrait-device.md

         {
             if (IsInternalVideoOutput(PathInfoArray[PathIdx].targetInfo.outputTechnology))
             {
-                // There&#39;s only one internal target on the system and we found it.
+                // There's only one internal target on the system and we found it.
                 *pPathInfo = PathInfoArray[PathIdx];

                 hr = S_OK;